Classified information in the United Kingdom: Codewords

 Dissemination of already protectively marked material may be further limited only to those with a legitimate need to know using compartmentalisation by use of codewords.
 Examples of compartmented material would include information about nuclear warheads, fusion, and naval nuclear propulsion.
-In some cases, the existence of a codeworded compartment is itself classified.
+In some cases, the existence of a compartment identified by a codeword is itself classified.

 Examples of codewords include, but are not limited to: